Annuity vs 401(k): Which Is Best?

 2. Deferred Annuity

-Deferred annuities are purchased through monthly premiums like an insurance policy, and are accumulated over a period of time.
+Deferred annuities are purchased through monthly premiums like an insurance policy and accumulate over a period of time.
 After a determined date, you can begin receiving monthly payouts of your accumulated income.

 How Are Annuities Paid Out?